-Zone ideas to better deal when you are drowning in paper clutter.
+Zone ideas when you are drowning in paper clutter.

 Spouse’s mail.
 Handyman hubby has a basket where I toss not only his mail but also his “honey-do” list or items I want to talk to him about.
 Hubs will go through his basket twice a week.